Noise assessment introduction

 - People not places is a key part on what you should be measuring.

-- How accurate noise assessments need to be is an important factor as in most places, the noise can change from day to day.
-The HSE Guidance has the answer to this.
+- How accurate noise assessments need to be is an important factor as in most places as the noise can change from day to day.
+The HSE Guidance has the answer to this and it's surprisingly helpful.

-- Duration of assessments is an important page and is an area a lot of people get wrong - while the Regs talk about an eight hour average this doesn't mean noise assessments have to be done for eight hours for each job.
+- Duration of assessments is an important page and is an area a lot of people get wrong - while the Regs talk about an eight hour average this doesn't mean noise assessments have to be done for eight hours for each job, indeed wearable meters are generally not great and priority is always given to hand-held noise meters.

 - Covering shifts is some advice on how to do a noise assessment in a site with multiple shifts to save you repeating the same job over and over again.